APACHE ALERT: Bragar Eagel & Squire, P.C. is Investigating Apache Corporation on Behalf of Long-Term Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 19, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Apache Corporation (NASDAQ: APA) on behalf of long-term stockholders following a class action complaint that was filed against Apache on February 23, 2021 with a Class Period from September 7, 2016 and March 13, 2020.
+NEW YORK, April 19, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Apache Corporation APA on behalf of long-term stockholders following a class action complaint that was filed against Apache on February 23, 2021 with a Class Period from September 7, 2016 and March 13, 2020.
 Our investigation concerns whether the board of directors of Apache have breached their fiduciary duties to the company.

 The Class Period begins on September 7, 2016, when Apache, while under immense pressure to show results from its new strategy and reverse its lagging share price, announced the discovery of a new resource play called Alpine High.